newren/git-filter-repo/contrib/filter-repo-demos/README.md

 Command&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |Description
 -------|-----------
-insert-beginning     |Add a new file (e.g. LICENSE/COPYING) to the beginning of history. signed-off-by        |Add a Signed-off-by tag to a range of commits lint-history         |Run some lint command on all non-binary files in history.
+no-op-example        |Simple example with no modifications to filter-repo behavior, just showing what to import and run. insert-beginning     |Add a new file (e.g. LICENSE/COPYING) to the beginning of history. signed-off-by        |Add a Signed-off-by tag to a range of commits lint-history         |Run some lint command on all non-binary files in history.